2018 Mount Union Purple Raiders football team

 The 2018 Mount Union Purple Raiders football team represented the University of Mount Union in the 2018 NCAA Division III football season.
 The Purple Raiders, were led by sixth-year head coach Vince Kehres, were members of the Ohio Athletic Conference (OAC) and played their home games at Mount Union Stadium in Alliance, Ohio.

 Schedule

 Mount Union's 2018 schedule consists of 5 home, and 5 away games in the regular season.
-The Raiders will host Rose-Hulman, John Caroll, Wilmington College, Heidelberg University, and Marietta College and will travel to Baldwin Wallace, Otterbein University, Capital University, Ohio Northern, and Muskingum University.
+The Purple Raiders will host Rose–Hulman, John Caroll, Wilmington College, Heidelberg University, and Marietta College and will travel to Baldwin Wallace, Otterbein University, Capital University, Ohio Northern, and Muskingum University.

-Mount Union will have one non–conference game against the Rose-Hulman Institute of Technology from the Heartland Collegiate Athletic Conference.
+Mount Union will have one non–conference game against the Rose–Hulman Institute of Technology from the Heartland Collegiate Athletic Conference.

 In 2017, Mount Union won the Stagg Bowl after winning against the University of Mary Hardin–Baylor 12–0.
 The team finished with a 15–0 record, with a 9–0 record in conference play.
-The Purple Raiders failed to win the championship again after winning it last year, by losing 16–24 in a rematch with Mary Hardin-Baylor in the Stagg Bowl.
+The Purple Raiders failed to win the national championship again after winning it last year, by losing 16–24 in a rematch with Mary Hardin–Baylor in the Stagg Bowl.